Skip to main content

 Dryer venting tips and practices

 - All dryer ducting must be a minimum of 4" in diameter.
 Clean, unobstructed, frictionless ducts encourage air flow efficiency, quickens drying times, adds longevity to clothing's life and reduces utility bills.
+The DryerFlex meets the 4" diameter specs.

 - Flexible transition hose between the dryer and the wall outlet should be either the foil type or the aluminum flexible duct (most preferred).
 Do not use the plastic or vinyl.